Good-Soma/Good-Soma/README.md

 **White Paper:** To specially emphasize on the features of your products and the solution you render.

-User guides: to assist users on how to use your products so that they will get the underlying experience and benefits you have for them.
+**User Guide:** To assist users on how to use your products so that they will get the underlying experience and benefits you have for them.

 **Technical Blog:** To constantly research queries and publish SEO content that will educate your audience, while authenticating you as a reliable source of relevant information.